awslabs/Renate/doc/examples/train_classifier_sagemaker.rst

 on the second chunk of the dataset that we left intentionally untouched during the first training process.

-To do this, it is sufficient to modifying the arguments passed to the :code:`execute_tuning_job` function.
+To do this, it is sufficient to modifying the arguments passed to the :py:func:`~renate.training.training.run_training_job` function.
 In particular:

 1. select the second part of the datasets by setting :code:`chunk-id = 1`.